Frequently Asked Questions

 The Parent PLUS Loan is disbursed 50% in the Fall semester and 50% in the Spring semester.
 If you have been approved for a Parent PLUS Loan, it may take 3-5 business days for it to be processed and applied to your student account.
 For more information on Parent PLUS loans, visit the Federal Student Aid website.

-Q. How do I change the housing preference indicated on my FAFSA?
+Q. How do I change the housing preference indicated in PROWL?

 Q. What if I am receiving an outside scholarship?

-If you expect to receive outside scholarships or other resources not already reflected in your aid award, follow these steps to ensure that these resources are accurately reflected in your bill:
+If you expect to receive outside scholarships or other resources not already reflected in your aid offer, follow these to ensure that these resources are accurately reflected in your bill:

 • Notify LMU Financial Aid by phone (310.338.2753) or email (finaid@lmu.edu)